We hope the following information will help you understand your orthodontic insurance benefits.

 It is our mission to provide you with affordable, high-quality treatment that fits your budget!
 We offer a variety of payment options to meet your needs.
 For your convenience, we accept Visa, MasterCard, American Express and Discover.

-We offer third party financing through the Springstone Patient Financing and CareCredit as well as in-house financing with flexible monthly or quarterly payment options spread over the course of treatment.
+We offer third party financing through Carecredit as well as in-house financing with flexible monthly payment options spread over the course of treatment.
 In addition, we offer discounts for payment in full at the start of treatment and for multiple family members in treatment.
 We thoroughly explain your options so that we can accommodate your needs.